Life As a Health Technologist or Technician

-Position Description All health technologists and technicians not listed separately.
+Job Description & Duties All health technologists and technicians not listed separately.

-There were about 127,800 jobs for Health Technologist or Technician in 2016 (in the United States).
+In the United States, there were 127,800 jobs for Health Technologist or Technician in 2016.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Health Technologist or Technician by 2026.
-Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.
+There will be an estimated 11,000 positions for Health Tech per year.

 The states with the most job growth for Health Tech are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.